 Lee Gale was able to fuel her creative side by taking a scene study class at a local college.
 She always felt anxious speaking in front of a group in the past and thought the class was just about studying plays.
 After being asked to read a scene on stage with her professor, she realized she was an actress at heart and was hooked.

 She brought her 85-year-old father along to the acting class and they attended for 3 years.
-After he passed away, she wrote a memoir called Adventures with Dad and began going on book promotion tours as a guest speaker.
+After he passed away, she wrote a memoir called Adventures With Dad: A Father & Daughter’s Journey Through a Senior Acting Class and began going on book promotion tours as a guest speaker.
 After a lifetime of working for someone else, she became a creative entrepreneur.

 My sister in law is a practicing dentist in Sonoma, California.
 Every holiday season she creates a beautiful floral watercolor card that she paints herself and sends out to friends, family, and patients.
 She has quite an amazing talent as an artist and takes classes to constantly improves her artistic skills.
 Painting is relaxing and fulfilling for her.